swiftlang/swift-org-website/getting-started/swiftui/index.md

 In your preview you’ll see a large black circle fills the available screen width.
 That’s a start, but it’s not quite right – we want some color in there, and ideally adding a little space on either side so it doesn’t look so tight.

 Both of these can be accomplished by calling methods on the `Circle` view.
-We call these *modifiers* in SwiftUI because they modify the way the circle looks or works, and in this case we need to use the `fill()` modifier to color the circle, then the `padding()` modifier to add some space around it, like this:
+We call these *view modifiers* in SwiftUI because they modify the way the circle looks or works, and in this case we need to use the `fill()` modifier to color the circle, then the `padding()` modifier to add some space around it, like this:

     Circle()
         .fill(.blue)